hyphone/mbp5linux/README.md

 https://github.com/hyphone/mbpgpuswitcher-shell-extension

 __usage__
-* run gpuchange with root previleges to set a flag to change the GPU on the next boot
+* run _gpuchange_ with root previleges to set a flag to change the GPU on the next boot
+* run _gpuchange_ again to revert the changes so the GPU stays the same on the next boot
-* you can run gpuchange i or gpuchange d to specify the GPU you want to use
+* you can run _gpuchange i_ or _gpuchange d_ to specify the GPU you want to use